Training / Certification Paths

 How Much Does It Cost to Get Check Point Certified?

-Check Point certification cost may vary by testing program, exam type, and region.
-You can find current prices on the Pearson Vue website by logging into your Pearson VUE account and selecting the exam you are interested in under "Exam Catalog".
-A search for U.S. prices during preparation of this guide showed the following prices:
+Check Point certification costs vary by testing program, exam type, and region.
+You can find current prices on the Pearson Vue website by logging into your Pearson VUE account and selecting the exam you are interested in under "Exam Catalog."

 Check Point Recertification and Renewal

 Because the exams are updated so frequently, be prepared to retake exams when a new version comes out.
-For instance, currently there is a transition from R77 to R80.
 It is up to the individual learner to monitor the changes and updates to the Check Point certification system.

 Check Point Certification Salary and Career Information